 These two countries work closely with each other to update the essential nutrition sciences and national guidelines.
 They also work close when it comes to guidelines for supplementation.

 Dietary Reference Values

 Dietary reference intakes are the reference values for intaking nutrients and components of foods by both America and Canada.
-People should aim to get the proper nutrient intakes, while not taking in over the upper limit of the nutrients.
+People should aim to get the proper nutrient intake while not taking in over the upper limit of the nutrients.
 This is what we aim to avoid by having these references.

 Athletic Perfection from Imperfection

 A major challenge for athletic performance is juggling the diet, body composition, calorie intake, and other measurements when they are imperfect.
 This makes it tough to measure everything accurately.

 Nutrition is our process for the body and its use of food for sustenance needed to live.
 We convert foods into structural and functional compounds of the body, like the skin, muscles, and our hair.
 We need nutrition for energy production, growth, maintaining bodily functions, repairing tissues, performing physically, and promoting good health.
 Some body parts require specific nutrients for proper function.

 Many athletes these days are on diets focused on fast food and snacks that lack essential nutrients.
 This isn’t to say that unessential nutrients are unimportant, but they also are.